Suzero’s war on sugar; healthy snack bar entrepreneurs push for accelerated growth in 2021

 Once they were happier with the taste, Sam and Ollie were keen to start commercialising Suzero.
 Sam began to sell the bars at his hockey club in February 2017.
 Despite it being a small-scale launch with basic packaging and no marketing, 3,000 of the low sugar snack bars were sold in 5 months.
 This gave them confidence that they were on to something good, but as student entrepreneurs they needed support with setting up their first business.

-Sam consulted with UH’s Enterprise team and they benefitted from a £3,000 development grant as well as involvement in events, competitions and a 3-day workshop that offered invaluable advice from guest speakers who had been through a similar process, on production and online sales.
-Once they had graduated, Sam and Ollie became members of the University’s Business Incubator, giving them access to office space and support from like-minded entrepreneurs, as well as the ability to connect with academics and professionals to further enhance the brand and product range.
+Sam consulted with the University's Enterprise team and they benefitted from a £3,000 development grant as well as involvement in events, competitions and a 3-day workshop that offered invaluable advice from guest speakers who had been through a similar process, on production and online sales.
+Once they had graduated, Sam and Ollie became members of the University’s business incubator, giving them access to co-working space and support from like-minded entrepreneurs, as well as the ability to connect with academics and professionals to further enhance the brand and product range.